Super Moist Lemon Loaf Cake

 Moist Lemon Loaf Ingredients

-• Plant-based Milk: To make this lemon cake vegan, we use almond or oat milk.
+• Milk: To make this lemon cake vegan, we use almond or oat milk.
 If you are not vegan, feel free to use regular milk in this lemon cake recipe.

 • Sugar: To sweeten the lemon cake batter, we use organic cane sugar.
 You can also use regular white table sugar.

-• Vegan Butter: To make the lemon cake vegan, we use vegan butter in this recipe.
+• Butter: To make the lemon cake vegan, we use vegan butter in this recipe.
 If you are not vegan, you can use regular butter.
 Coconut oil is also a great substitution in this vegan lemon loaf recipe.

 • Vanilla: For additional flavor.